fussells mill banner

 dry ravine

-On August 20th, after four days of inactivity,the Federals returned to the southside of the James, maintaining their bridgehead at Deep Bottom.
-Confederate losses approached 1,500.
+On August 20, after four days of relative inactivity, the Federals withdrew across the James while maintaining a bridgehead at Deep Bottom.
+The operation cost the Union 2,900 casualties, while Confederate losses approached 1,500.

-The failed operation north of the river had cost the Union 2,900 casualties.
-The action had, however, drawn a substantial number of Confederates away from Petersburg.
-Grant seized the opportunity and in the Battle of Globe Tavern (Aug 18-21), captured the Weldon Railroad below Petersburg, depriving Lee of a yet another vital supply line.
+Though the tactical move against Richmond failed, the strategic objective was achieved: the action drew substantial Confederate forces away from Petersburg.
+Grant seized this opening during the Battle of Globe Tavern (Aug 18–21), successfully capturing the Weldon Railroad, depriving Lee of a yet another vital supply line.

 acres saved